 On climb out we were IFR for maybe 2 minutes and then into clear blue skies, cotton ball fog below, with visibility more than 100 miles.
-Meteorological magic to the kids, this being their first experience breaking out on top.
+Meteorological magic for the kids, this being their first experience breaking out on top.
 Radar vectors for traffic took us about half way out to Catalina Island, peak sticking up through the fog, and then direct Seal Beach.
 Glad we had to two big reliable Pratt & Whitneys rumbling outside the windows.
 Don't like swimming in cold water.
 Soon we're almost 2 miles high looking down at 747s as they approach LAX and I point out the huge HOLLYWOOD sign on the hillside looking tiny way below.
 With ground speed at 160 knots we were soon over Palmdale looking at the huge Edwards AFB dry lakebed, the Space Shuttle landing strip to the northeast, and Dick Rutan's base at Mojave to the north.